- Neti pots use salt water to flush your nasal cavities to relieve nasal congestion and allergies.

-Anyone who has ever played in rough surf at the shore can probably tell you there’s nothing quite so bracing as having cold seawater forced through your nasal passages.
-While initially unpleasant, this forced irrigation sometimes results in unexpected—but not unwelcome—relief from clogged sinuses.
+Anyone who has ever played in rough surf at the shore can tell you there’s nothing quite so bracing as having cold seawater forced through your nasal passages.
+While initially unpleasant, this forced irrigation sometimes results in unexpected, but not unwelcome, relief from clogged sinuses.
 Perhaps it was just such an experience that inspired someone in India, long, long ago, to try voluntary nasal irrigation to relieve the annoying symptoms of allergies.

-Among the worst symptoms of nasal allergies (allergic rhinitis) are excess mucus production, stuffy nose, runny nose, and irritated nasal passages and sinuses.
-Some people with allergies develop a condition called chronic rhinosinusitis—a continually inflamed condition characterized by irritated or even infected sinus cavities.
+Among the worst symptoms of nasal allergies, also called allergic rhinitis, are excess mucus production, stuffy nose, runny nose, and irritated nasal passages and sinuses.
+Some people with allergies develop a condition called chronic rhinosinusitis, a continually inflamed condition characterized by irritated or even infected sinus cavities.

-Also known as “nasal douche” or “nasal lavage,” nasal irrigation uses two simple ingredients: salt water and a specially designed vessel, called a neti pot, which delivers a stream of salt water into the nasal cavities through one nostril and allows it to drain out through the other nostril.
-Practitioners usually do this one to four times per day—no dip in the sea required.
+Also known as “nasal douche” or “nasal lavage,” nasal irrigation uses two simple ingredients: salt water and a specially designed vessel, called a neti pot, which delivers a stream of salt water into your nasal cavities through one nostril and out the other.
+Practitioners usually do this one to four times per day, with no dip in the sea required.

-Supporters of the technique claim that it offers significant relief from nasal congestion and irritation.
-They also claim that it can reduce headaches associated with sinus congestion and allow patients to reduce their reliance on antibiotics to combat sinus infections.
+Supporters of the technique claim it offers significant relief from nasal congestion and irritation.
+They also claim it can reduce headaches associated with sinus congestion and allows people to reduce their reliance on antibiotics to combat sinus infections.
 It can decrease the use of nasal corticosteroid sprays for the control of allergy-related nasal inflammation.
-Users report feeling “empowered” to take control of their allergies, and claim that it delivers significant improvements in quality of life.
+Users report feeling “empowered” to take control of their allergies and claim that it delivers significant improvements in their quality of life.

 At best, nasal irrigation provides significant improvements in a wide range of allergy symptoms.
-For example, researchers at the University of California, San Diego studied more than 200 patients who used the procedure.
+Researchers at the University of California, San Diego, studied more than 200 patients who used the procedure.
 Subjects experienced “statistically significant improvements” in 23 of 30 symptoms, plus improvements in subjective quality-of-life ratings.

-One final warning: it’s crucial to use sterile water to prepare irrigation solution.
+One final warning: It’s crucial to use sterile water to prepare the irrigation solution.
 Boiling before use should be sufficient.
-A parasitic amoeba, called naegleria fowleri, has been linked to several deaths among neti pot users who failed to use sterile water.
-Once introduced into the sinuses, the parasite makes its way to the brain, causing an infection that is invariably fatal.
+A parasitic amoeba, Naegleria fowleri, has been linked to several deaths among neti pot users who failed to use sterile water.
+Once introduced into the sinuses, the parasite makes its way to the brain, causing an infection that is fatal.

 How It’s Done

-A neti pot is a simple device somewhat resembling a smaller version of Aladdin’s legendary lamp.
+A neti pot is a simple device that looks like a small teapot.
 Warm, sterile water is mixed with pure salt in the pot.
-Tilting the head slightly to one side, the spout is placed in the nostril on the elevated side of the head and saline solution is allowed to drain through the nasal cavities and out the other nostril.
+While tilting your head slightly to one side, place the spout in your nostril on top and let the saline solution drain through your bottom nostril.